antmicro/rowhammer-tester/doc/playbook.md

 ## Payload generator class

 The purpose of the payload generator is to prepare a payload and process the test outcome.
-It is a class that can be re-used in different tests {ref}`configurations`.
+It is a class that can be reused in different tests {ref}`configurations`.
 Payload generators are located in [payload_generators directory](https://github.com/antmicro/rowhammer-tester/tree/master/rowhammer_tester/scripts/playbook/payload_generators)

 ### Available payload generators